almazom/koodo-reader/docs/development/docker_setup.md

-# Docker Setup for Koodo Reader Development
+# Docker Setup for Koodo Reader

 This document describes how to use Docker to run Koodo Reader for development purposes.